 In accordance with our OJCS Homework Philosophy, homework needs to be meaningful, appropriate and purposeful.
 The main focus is on practicing skills independently.

 Reading is the primary homework in Grade 1 (Below you will find a more detailed description for each subject).
 Between General studies, French and Hebrew, your child should not have more than 30 minutes of homework per evening (please inform us if this is not the case at your home).

-- Please let me know if it is taking too long (you may write a note in the booklet itself or send me an email).
+- Please let me know if it is taking too long.

 - If your child does not record their homework, please make sure to sign the page for my reading records.

 - Once we start the English reading, it should be completed each night M-W.